Leon Leonwood Bean: Foundation of L.L.Bean

 Bean was an avid hunter and fisherman.
 In his outdoor activities, his boots would become soaked with water, so he set out to resolve this inconvenience and developed plans for a waterproof boot.
 The boot was a combination of lightweight leather for the upper part and rubber on the bottom.
 He brought the plans to a cobbler and the first boots were made.

+According to Bean, "I took a pair of show rubbers from the stock on the shelves and had a shoemaker cut out a pair of size 7 tops.
+The local cobbler stitched the whole thing together."
+Bean sold a pair to Edgar Conant, his first customer.
+Over the summer of 1912, Bean sold a hundred pairs.
+According to Montgomery, Bean "...took rubbers out of his store stock, and got two locals, Mr. and Mrs. Ted Goldrup, to cut out tops and stitch them to the rubbers.
+The soft, pliable rubber simply ripped apart after a few miles of hard going."
 Bean felt the boot produced to be of good quality, and obtained a list of non-resident Maine hunting license holders and prepared a descriptive mail order circular.
 He promised 100% money back for anyone who was unhappy with the boots.
 Because of this, Bean had to refund 90% of the costs of the first 100 sets of boots made, when the rubber on the bottom developed cracks.
 He seemed not to mind returning the money, and the popularity of the boots was clear.
 In 1911, he took out a loan in the amount of US$400 and set off to Boston, where he offered the United States Rubber Company the remainder of his US$400 to produce a better quality boot for him.
 With the better quality boots available, Bean set up a boot shop in his brother's basement in Freeport, Maine.
 His skills and trials as an entrepreneur, along with his promise to return 100% money back on all items, were detailed by many local and national newspapers of the time.
 By 1917, he had sold enough of his boots to buy a dedicated building for his shop on the main street of Freeport.
 In 1918, Bean realized the importance of patenting his invention.
-As the patent was granted, he moved on to inventing and improving more outdoor equipment and expanding his store to what L.L.Bean is today.
+As the patent was granted, he moved on to inventing and improving more outdoor equipment and expanding his store.
+He hired the daughter of his first customers, Hazel Goldrup, as a full-time bookkeeper and cashier.
+In 1918, he moved to a new building across the street, and by 1920, owned it.
+According to Montgomery, "All of this had been accomplished on the strength of direct-mail sales, especially through the out-of-state license list."